Zerodaesin/Over-The-Wire/README.md

 ![image](https://user-images.githubusercontent.com/113439757/195918536-9e09ed92-e9a3-48a4-bb3d-2557b4adfa1a.png)

 # Level 6 > 7
 The password for the next level is stored somewhere on the server and has all of the following properties:owned by user bandit7, owned by group bandit6, and 33 bytes in size.
 Breaking this exercise down, we have two parts to accomplish our goal:we must FIND the flag, and we must READ the flag.
 The easiest way to get the flag is using the `find` command here.
-I've been on a quest to include the helpful commands grep since it seems rather out of place in this exercise.
-It would be highly useful if we knew the flag's contents or name to retrieve the contents of the file.
+I've been on a quest to include the helpful commands grep since it seems rather out of place in this exercise

+# Level 7 > 8